 Significant predictors of higher protein intake are: being female, having a higher energy intake, and higher tooth count.
 Significant predictors of lower protein intake include drinking alcohol and having swallowing problems.
-Older persons reporting a poor or a good appetite, compared to those reporting a very good appetite, have a lower intake of protein, even after adjusting for their lower total energy intake, as well as their daily number of servings of the food group 'meat, fish, poultry, beans and egg'
+Older persons reporting a poor or a good appetite, versus those reporting a very good appetite, have a lower intake of protein, even after adjusting for their lower total energy intake.
+Also, their daily number of servings of the food group 'meat, fish, poultry, beans and egg' is generally lower.
+In older persons with a poor appetite the daily number of servings of the food groups '(whole) grains' and 'milk, yoghurt, cheese' is generally lower compared to those with a very good appetite.